 - 2 cups all-purpose flour

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1 cup butterscotch chips
+- 1 cup butterscotch chips , more if desired

 - In a large mixing bowl, cream the butter and sugars until light and fluffy.
 Add the eggs and vanilla and beat again.

 - Slowly mix into the butter mixture.
-Stir in the chips and pretzels by hand.
+Stir in the chips by hand.